tc39/test262/CONTRIBUTING.md

 ## Test Environment

 Each test case is run in a fresh JavaScript environment; in a browser, this will be a new &lt;iframe&gt;; for a console runner, this will be a new process.
-The test harness code is loaded before the test is run.
+The test harness code is loaded before the test is run unless the test file has the `raw` flag.
 The test harness defines the following helper functions:

 Function | Purpose
 ---------|--------